mozziemozz/M365CallFlowVisualizer/README.md

 ![](/Examples/USA_Toll_Free_Test_Example.svg)

-These are some examples based on real configurations inside a Microsoft 365 Tenant.
+These are some examples generated from real configurations inside a Microsoft 365 Tenant.
+Everthing you see has been generated and rendered 100% automatically.
 With the new V2 Version it's theoretically possible to render nested voice apps indefinitely.
 Loops should also be reflected correctly, altough the diagram can look a little weird.
 The logic now detects if multiple voice apps forward to the same target and will render each voice app only one time.

 ## Tips & Links